 In January 1794, Elias Hasket Derby was eagerly awaiting the return of his ship the Grand Sachem in Salem, Mass.
-Captain Jonathan Carnes had sailed away more than a year before on a voyage to India, and Derby wanted news.
+Capt.
+Jonathan Carnes had sailed away more than a year before on a voyage to India, and Derby wanted news.
 But the news he got that January was bad

 The ship was lost.
 The crew was safe, but the vessel and its contents were almost all destroyed off Bermuda.
 These were the risks of Salem traders.
 A ship could return with a fortune or it might be a total loss.